danielna/foodmap/README.md

 foodmap
 =======

-where to eat and why
+Where to eat and why.

+Attempting to make this into something awesome!